Anxiety

 • Live a healthy lifestyle: Exercise regularly and eat a healthy, balanced diet.

-• Seek help: Get counselling and support if you experienced a traumatic or disturbing event.
+• Seek help: Get counselling and support if you experience a traumatic or disturbing event.
 Doing so can help prevent anxiety and other unpleasant feelings from disrupting your life.

 How can I best cope with an anxiety disorder?